 These estimated times are approximate based upon completion time by the average student.
-Teachers are encouraged to complete the assignments themselves prior to giving the assignment; time themselves; and then double the time for students to be able to complete the assignment.
+Teachers are encouraged to complete the assignments themselves before giving the assignment, time themselves, and then double the time for students to complete the assignment.

 There is much more to be considered regarding the value, significance, and effectiveness of homework as an instructional strategy to support student learning.
-In fact, it is highly recommended that schools establish a Philosophy of Assessment (including homework) so that there is clarity, consistency, and a unified approach throughout every classroom of the school to support student success.
+It is highly recommended that schools establish a Philosophy of Assessment (including homework) so that there is clarity, consistency, and a unified approach throughout every school’s classroom to support student success.

 © Toby A. Travis, Ed.D.
 All Rights Reserved